webrtc/apprtc/README.md

 `https://[YOUR_VERSION_ID]-dot-[YOUR_PROJECT_ID]` (append `?wstls=false` to the
 URL if you have TLS disabled on Collider for dev/testing purposes).

+### Use Forward header scheme
+Setting environment variable ``FORWARD_SCHEME=True`` enables AppRTC to use the scheme declared in the Forwarded header ([RFC7239](https://tools.ietf.org/html/rfc7239)) so that it can be used behind a TLS terminating proxy.

 ## Advanced Topics
 ### Enabling Local Logging